How To Store A Kayak

 You can store your kayak indoors, including a mounting rack on your living room wall that makes it a functional wall-art piece, while the kayak is stored in your garage or garden shed.

 Apartment dwellers may have basement storage, an excellent place for kayaks.
-Apartment dwellers could also rent a storage unit to keep the kayak safe and secure inside their apartment.
+Apartment dwellers could also rent a storage unit to keep the kayak safe and secure.

 In general, storing the kayak indoors is preferred over holding it outside, as long as the conditions indoors do not compromise the kayak's other storage needs.